AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 Unifying telescopes themselves (and their lambdas and applications) is purely structural and not very interesting.

-With this, the previous failing example is OK:
+With this, the previously failing example is OK:

 ```
 list : List ({A : Set} → A → A)
 list = (λ x → x) ∷ []
 ```

-because, when we check `(λ x → x)`, we insert an telescope lambda with unknown domain, and later we refine the telescope lambda to `λ {A} x → x`.
+because, when we check `(λ x → x)`, we insert a telescope lambda with unknown domain, and later we refine the telescope lambda to `λ {A} x → x`.

 Also, if we have: